 - Click Submit template.
 (You won’t be able to do so if you don’t have permission to modify the sharing settings per your organization if this is a work account.)

-- Navigate to the document you want to save by clicking on Select a document.
+- Navigate to the document you want to save by clicking Select a document.

-- Click on Open, select the category for the template, and then click on Submit.
+- Click on Open, select the category for the template, and then click Submit.

 You can then find your template in the template gallery.
-From there you can also share it with others.
-Just keep in mind that you can only submit a template if your organization supports it.
+From there, you can also share it with others.
+Remember that you can only submit a template if your organization supports it.
 If this is your personal Google account, you’re good to go.

 Bonus: Get free tech shopping advice from the pros at Dell